What Is Enhanced Due Diligence?

 - Conduct targeted searches for board members and investors across biographical sources and legal references

-- Set up alerts on individuals and firms during the search process and after to keep informed of potential risk events
+- Set up alerts on individuals and firms during and after the search process to stay informed of potential risk events

-- Use a built-in Report Builder to generate comprehensive due diligence reports— including time and date stamps, annotations related to findings and more—to address regulator expectations
+- Use a built-in report builder to generate comprehensive due diligence reports—including time and date stamps, annotations related to findings, and more—to meet regulator expectations